khoza-tb/PORTFOLIO/README.md

 🚀 Personal Portfolio Website
 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experience as a frontend developer.
+This project showcases my skills, projects, and experience as a frontend

-🧑‍💻 About Me
 Hi, Tsepo Khoza, a passionate MERN stack developer focused on building modern, responsive, and user-friendly web applications.
 I enjoy turning complex problems into simple, beautiful, and intuitive designs.

 🌐 Live Demo